Monday 27 January 2025 - Annual Climate Summary for Greater Adelaide - Product code IDCKGC53L0

 The Annual climate summary, lists the main features of the weather in Greater Adelaide using the most timely and accurate information available on the date of publication; it will generally not be updated.

-This statement has been prepared based on information available at 8 am on Thursday 19 January 2023.
+This statement has been prepared based on information available on Monday 27 January 2025.
 Some checks have been made on the data, but it is possible that results will change as new information becomes available.

 Averages for individual sites are long-term means based on observations from